oscarcz7/Booking/README.md

 [Booking Site](https://booking-oecz.netlify.app)

-## Description
+## Description and Project Bases

+Booking application to search the affordable option filter by a Entry date, Departure Date and Customer Type.

-# Hotels information DB managed with Firestore
+1. Hotels information DB managed with Firestore
-# Store managed with Pinia ⭐️
+2. Store managed with Pinia ⭐️
-# Prototype with Html and SCSS
+3. Prototype with Html and SCSS
-# Template project base Vue 3 in Vite
+4. Template project base Vue 3 in Vite

 ## Customize configuration